stavco9/aws-resources/aws-api/README.md

 ### Common Issues

 1. **TypeNotFoundException**
-   - Some resource types may not be supported by Cloud Control API
+   - Some resource types may not be supported by Cloud Control API, or a mapping may be missing
-   - These resources will be skipped with a warning message
+   - These resources will be skipped with a warning message: `Type AWS::<Service>::<Resource> not found for resource`
+   - **Solution**: Add the missing mapping to `special_resource_group_name_mapping` in `config.py`
-   - Check the logs for details
+   - Check the [Cloud Control API Supported Resources](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/supported-resources.html) documentation for the correct TypeName format
+   - See the "Resource Name Mappings" section in Configuration for detailed instructions

 2. **ThrottlingException**
    - AWS may throttle requests when processing many resources